ibm-cloud-docs/monitoring/monitor/manage.md

 **Note:** By default, average is used to display data points for a time interval.

 Rate and average are similar aggregation types.
 They often provide the same result.
 However, the calculation of each is different.
-If time aggregation is set to 1-minute, the Sysdig agent is set to retrieve six samples, one every 10 seconds.
+If time aggregation is set to 1-minute, the monitoring agent is set to retrieve six samples, one every 10 seconds.
 Notice that in some cases, samples might not be there due to disconnections or other circumstances.

 ### Group aggregation